-St Helens Council hit by suspected cyber attack
+St Helens Council hit by suspected cyber-attack

 The council said it would continue to provide services via its website but added that some "internal systems" were affected.

-A statement said: "Please be reassured that together with our cyber security specialists we are working to resolve this incident, but obviously this is a very complex and evolving situation."
+A statement said: "Please be reassured that together with our cyber-security specialists we are working to resolve this incident, but obviously this is a very complex and evolving situation."

 They also urged residents to be vigilant to signs of attackers.